SumYin/video-file-check-discordbot/README.md

 The `short` cooldown property set is used for cheap commands, while the `long` cooldown property set is used for commands that download and analyze files.

-#### cooldown_bypass_users

-Array of user IDs who can bypass the cooldown times, useful for debugging.

 #### limits

 Object which contains limit values for file uploads: